 Doug graduated from Buffalo State College with Bachelor’s Degree in Criminal Justice.

-Dr. Ida Gibson was recently appointed director of diversity and inclusion at Daemen College.
+Dr. Ida Gibson was recently promoted to Chief Diversity Officer at Daemen College.
 In this role, she is responsible for creating and sustaining a campus culture that embraces and promotes diversity and inclusion, and will develop the vision for Daemen’s new Center for Diversity and Inclusion.

 Most recently, Gibson was director of grants management in the Office of the City Administrator for the District of Columbia Government, where she helped develop the infrastructure and had oversight of more than 120 grants managers covering 40 different District of Columbia agencies.
 Prior to this, she managed policy and program decisions, research, and projects for the Richmond City Council.